RadhikaG/misc/README.md

 # misc

-Random docs.
+Random things that I can't really split into a separate repo.

-`bookmarks.md` - Contains a list of some of the more interesting links and resources I've found on the internet.
+`bookmarks/bookmarks.md` - Contains a list of some of the more interesting links and resources I've found on the internet.